Affiliate links on Android Authority may earn us a commission. Learn more.

 - Affordable: These are contenders in the budget space at $29.99 and $39.99.

 - Basic functionality: Despite maxing out at HD, the Fire Sticks give you access to all the great content you could want.

 - Compact and portable: As with the Roku Express, these are easy to take on the road with you.

 Roku Streaming Stick 4K is Roku’s all-rounder

 Roku packs plenty of power into the Streaming Stick 4K.
 The 4K resolution is crisp and smooth, putting this in the big leagues for performance.
 If your TV is compatible, you’re in for some top-quality streaming.
-This things is notably faster than Amazon’s rival Fire TV Stick 4K, not lagging at all during use.
+This thing is notably faster than Amazon’s rival Fire TV Stick 4K, not lagging at all during use.
 It’s also tiny, fitting in your pocket for easy portability.